Posted on: May 29, 2024 | 3 mins | Written by: HDFC ERGO Team

 Conclusion

 Safety is of utmost importance while riding a bike.
-For the bike, one should have comprehensive bike insurance and for the safety of the rider, all safety features should be there in place.
+For the bike, one should have comprehensive bike insurance and for the safety of the rider, all safety features should be in place.
 The traction control is one of them.
-Now that we have answered all basic aspects and you know what is traction control in bike, you know how important it is.
+Now that we have answered all basic aspects and you know what traction control is in the bike, you know how important it is.
 Always compare your two wheeler insurance and the safety features of your bike to ensure you are safe and so is the bike.

-Disclaimer: The above information is for illustrative purposes only.
-For more details, please refer to the policy wordings and prospectus before concluding the sales.
+Disclaimer: The above information is for illustrative purpose only.
+For more details, please refer to policy wordings and prospectus before concluding the sales.